 The Project Hire-Ed Horticulture Apprenticeship Program uses the earn and learn model.
 Apprentices work with an area employer, working full-time and earning full-time wages.
-Apprentices are able to knowledge they have learned in their horticulture courses, while also learning skills on-the-job.
+Apprentices are able to apply the knowledge they have learned in their horticulture courses, while also learning skills on-the-job.
 The employer pays for tuition, books and fees for courses in the apprenticeship track.

 Apply to the Apprenticeship Program

 If you are interested in applying, complete the interest form and send your resume to email@example.com.
-Project Hire-Ed is your point of contact through the pre-apprenticeship and apprenticeship experience.
+Project Hire-Ed is your point of contact through the apprenticeship experience.
 You will hear from Project Hire-Ed staff to ensure you are getting the skills and tools you need to succeed.
-Watch a video to learn more or contact Project Hire-Ed at (630) 942-2953.
+Contact Project Hire-Ed at (630) 942-2953.

 Hire an Apprentice

 Employers across the country struggle to find workers with the right skills due to the growing skills gap in the workforce.
 Hire an apprentice from College of DuPage.

 Find answers to your frequently asked questions regarding the Horticulture Apprenticeship program.

 This summer we will launch the apprenticeship program with employment opportunities.
 Employers will be reaching out to schedule interviews as soon as resumes are distributed.

 We will soon have apprentice opportunities in the Horticulture track.

 The hours of the apprenticeship will depend on the position and the employer needs.
 Typical shifts tend to run 7 a.m. to 4 p.m. or 8 a.m. to 5 p.m.